hashie/hashie/README.md

 ## Stable Release

-You're reading the documentation for the stable release of Hashie, v5.0.0.
+You're reading the documentation for the next release of Hashie, which should be 5.0.1.
+The current stable release is [5.0.0](https://github.com/hashie/hashie/blob/v5.0.0/README.md).

 ## Hash Extensions